JakobKSvaneborg/gpaw/doc/tutorialsexercises/esstutorial/esstutorial.rst

 .. literalinclude:: gs_fe.py

 It may also be downloaded here :download:`gs_fe.py`.
-First, an ``Atoms`` object containing one Fe atom with in a bcc unit cell, is created.
+First, an ``Atoms`` object containing one Fe atom in a bcc unit cell, is created.
 We initialize a magnetic moment of 2 Bohr magnetons on the Fe atom and use periodic boundary conditions (``pbc=True`` ).
-Next, a GPAW calculator is with plane waves and k-point sampling is constructed and attached to the ``Atoms`` object (bcc iron).
+Next, a GPAW calculator with plane waves and k-point sampling is constructed and attached to the ``Atoms`` object (bcc iron).
 The calculation is initialized with the call to ``get_potential_energy()`` and the calculator will know that it should do a spin-polarized calculation because of the initial magnetic moment.
-The magnetization density and total magnetic moment are, however, outputs from the calculations, which will determine them self-consistently.
+The magnetization density and total magnetic moment are, however, outputs from the calculations and will be determined self-consistently.

 The script can be run with the command::